Fool's Gold (2008 film): Plot

+Calling him a liar, Tess declares she will not waste any more time, as she already lost eight years.
+She plans on finishing her PhD, dedicating herself to teaching and writing and finding a new, improved man.
+To pay tuition, Tess wants to fix up and sell the boat, so she knocks out Finn upon learning it sank.

+Meeting with Alfonz in town, Finn reminds him of their need of funding to find the treasure.
+His assistant points out the almost-billionnaire Nigel Honeycott's yacht is nearby.
+There, Tess tries to persuade her boss to weigh anchor, but his daughter Gemma is expected.

-Finn's ex-wife Tess is working as a steward on a yacht owned by multi-millionaire Nigel Honeycutt.
-Finn dramatically saves a flyaway hat belonging to Nigel's daughter Gemma.
-Finn is taken aboard the yacht and reunites with Tess.
-They tell Nigel and Gemma about the fabled Queen's Dowry, and persuade them to fund the search.
+Finn dramatically saves a flyaway hat belonging to Gemma.
+He is taken aboard the yacht and shocks Tess upon seeing him.
+Once she has composed herself, they tell Nigel and Gemma about the fabled Queen's Dowry, and persuade them to fund the search.
 Tess and Finn find and follow clues to an ancient church and discover a diary describing the treasure's location.
 They celebrate by having passionate sex.
 Unfortunately, Bigg has been following them and he takes Tess hostage.

 Finn enlists his former mentor Moe Fitch to help.
 They rescue Tess but Bigg kidnaps her again onto his plane.
 Gemma gets Finn to the plane on her jet ski, and he leaps onto the plane's pontoon as it takes flight.
-As Bigg attempts to shoot Finn, Tess kicks Bigg out of the plane to his death.
+As Bigg attempts to shoot Finn, Tess kicks him out of the plane to his death.
 In the end, the treasure is displayed in Moe's museum, now renamed the Fitch-Finnegan Maritime Museum.
 Tess and Finn are back together, and she is shown to be pregnant.

 Production

-Warner Bros. and director Andy Tennant planned to shoot the film in the Caribbean, but decided on Queensland, Australia because the hurricane season in the Caribbean was likely to stall production of the film.
+Warner Bros.
+Pictures and director Andy Tennant planned to shoot the film in the Caribbean, but decided on Queensland, Australia because the hurricane season in the Caribbean was likely to stall production of the film.
 The Key West scenes were filmed in Port Douglas.
 Filming also took place in Brisbane, the Gold Coast, Hamilton Island, Lizard Island, Airlie Beach, and Hervey Bay.
 Scenes were also filmed at Batt Reef, where Steve Irwin died from a stingray barb in 2006.

 Inside scenes were shot on a sound stage at the Warner Bros studio facility and the actors and crew stayed in luxury homes and apartments on the Gold Coast.
 McConaughey mentioned having a python in the backyard of his house in Port Douglas.
 McConaughey said, "There were other days like the day we went out diving and swam with a dugong, which was very cool."

 Two crew members were stung by Irukandji jellyfish during filming, so some of the water scenes were shot in the Caribbean because the actors were so frightened.

 At the time of filming, The Precious Gem luxury motor yacht in the film was called the Keri Lee and has subsequently been renamed "Penny Mae".
 It was designed by yacht architect Ward Setzer of Setzer Design Group and originally named Status Quo.